anki/vector-python-sdk/docs/source/install-linux.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^

-Please see the :doc:`Troubleshooting </troubleshooting>` page for tips, or visit the `Anki SDK Forums <https://forums.anki.com/>`_ to ask questions, find solutions, or for general discussion.
+Please see the :doc:`Troubleshooting </troubleshooting>` page for tips, or visit the `Anki Developer Forums <https://forums.anki.com/>`_ to ask questions, find solutions, or for general discussion.

 ----